Although Thanksgiving décor traces its roots back to the Victorian era, today’s style blends timeless tradition with modern refinement.

 Bring a playful touch to your Thanksgiving table by inviting a few woodland creatures to join the party.
 Think sweet ceramic foxes, owls, or squirrels nestled among pinecones, acorns, and fall leaves for a whimsical, forest-inspired look.

 You can perch tiny birds on branches, tuck them into bowls, or even place chocolate critters under glass cloches for a more elegant vibe.
-For a fun, personal twist, use the little animals as place card holders — your guests will love finding their seat with a charming woodland friend to greet them.
+For a fun, personal twist, use the little animals as place card holders.
+Your guests will love finding their seat with a charming woodland friend to greet them.

 Textured Runner With Bittersweet Branches

-Choose a neutral fabric — linen, burlap, or even gauzy cheesecloth — to set a natural foundation.
+A textured runner is the perfect backdrop for a Thanksgiving table, and when you weave in bittersweet branches, the result feels earthy and inviting.
+Pick a neutral fabric, linen, burlap, or even gauzy cheesecloth, to set a natural foundation.
 Then lay bittersweet branches across the runner, letting their orange-red berries pop against the soft tones.
 The effect is woodland charm without being fussy.

 Copper and Gold Fall Leaf Display